 A1: Name B1: ID C1: Phone

-- Start the Visual Basic Editor (press ALT+F11).
+- Start the Visual Basic Editor (press OPTION+F11).

 - On the Insert menu, click UserForm.

-- Add three Label controls (Label1, Label2, and Label3), one above each of
+- Add three label controls (Label1, Label2, and Label3), one above each

 Control Caption property

-- Add two CommandButtons (CommandButton1 and CommandButton2) to the
+- Add two command button controls (CommandButton1 and CommandButton2) to the UserForm.

 Control Caption property